Assylzhan-a/company-task/README.md

 └── Makefile
 ```

-This structure follows clean architecture principles, separating concerns into different layers (delivery, domain, infrastructure) for improved maintainability and testability.
+This structure follows clean architecture principles, separating concerns into different layers for improved maintainability and testability.